CDCgov/label/README.md

 *By: Sam Shepard (vfn4@cdc.gov), CDC/NCIRD*

 LABEL’s purpose is to quickly, automatically, and correctly assign clades or lineages to nucleotide sequences.
 Automated lineage assignment has applications in surveillance, research, and high-throughput database annotation.
 Currently LABEL supports the lineage assignment of hemagglutinins for influenza A subtypes H5N1 and H9N2.
+Additional information is on the [LABEL website](https://wonder.cdc.gov/amd/flu/irma/).

 ## METHOD